Half-Cent Sales Tax Projects

 Challenge

-Solutions & Benefits
+Solutions and Benefits

-Completion of roundabout intersection improvements at Torino Parkway with California and Cashmere Blvd. would increase traffic capacity and pedestrian mobility, as well as improve safety, operation and overall aesthetics of the intersections, providing for gateways to the Torino neighborhood.
+Completion of roundabout intersection improvements at Torino Parkway with California and Cashmere boulevards would increase traffic capacity and pedestrian mobility, as well as improve safety, operation and overall aesthetics of the intersections, providing for gateways to the Torino neighborhood.

 Roundabouts Keep Moderate Traffic Flowing Safely